mabrur-h/image-object-replacer/README.md

-# Photo Object Remover API
+# Photo Object Replacer API

 ## Description

-The Photo Object Remover API is a powerful tool that enables users to remove specific objects from images and replace them with new objects.
+The Photo Object Replacer API is a  tool that enables users to remove specific objects from images and replace them with new objects.
 This service integrates with the Phot.ai API to provide high-quality object replacement in images.

 ## Features